Meat riots: Demonstration

 In September 1905, members of the Democrat Party and several mutual aid societies of Santiago met to form an umbrella organization named Comité Central de Abolición del Impuesto al Ganado (Central Committee for the Abolishment of the Livestock Tariff).
 The new organisation called for a demonstration on Sunday October 22.
 State authorities approved a demonstration route.
 The plans for the demonstration spread through word of mouth and support from the centrist Catholic newspaper El Chileno.

 At the place and time of meeting in Santiago on Sunday, it has been estimated that fifty thousand people gathered.
 Another estimate puts the number at twelve thousand of which at least 6000 belonged to the working class.
-Considering that Santiago at the time had 320 000 inhabitants, the demonstration was huge.
+Considering that Santiago at the time had 320,000 inhabitants, the demonstration was huge.
 Apart from those that gathered in Santiago demonstrations were held all over Chile.

-From the meeting point at La Alameda, a demonstration group that included ten neighborhood associations plus 41 trade unions and mutual aid societies marched to Palacio de La Moneda where they planned to deliver a petition to president Germán Riesco.
+From the meeting point at La Alameda, a demonstration group that included ten neighborhood associations plus 41 trade unions and mutual aid societies marched to La Moneda Palace where they planned to deliver a petition to president Germán Riesco.

 Red Week

 Upon arrival to La Moneda it was found that president Germán Riesco was not there.
 A minor group of protesters were told by government representative that the president was at his residence a few blocks away.
 This minority group marched to the residence where protest leaders were allowed to enter to deliver the petition document and to chat with the president.
 The chat went over to lengthy discussions.
 Meanwhile, the majority of the protesters were unaware of the meeting and thought that the president had turned his back on them by refusing a meeting.
 A rumour saying that the president had left Santiago spread.
 In this atmosphere violence erupted.
 Demonstrators attacked "buildings and public structure" and police attacked the demonstrators.

 Police stations, private residences, telegraph and telephone lines were attacked and stores were pillaged.
-At 4–5 o'clock most workers retired from the city centre.
+At 4–5 o'clock most workers retired from the city center.
 By the same time the looting intensified.